Skip to content

 Flash8 MB

-Webhooks (URL actions)20 hooks, up to 5 URLs per hook
+Webhooks (URL actions)20 with 5 URLs per hook

 ScriptingYes